kawu/hhu-dl-materials-2020/gradient-descent/README.md

 ## Backward calculation

-A distinguishing feature of PyTorch is that it automatises the gradient calculation process.
-Once we calculate the value of the loss function that we want to minimize in the *forward* pass, we can perform the *backward* pass.
-This will calculate the gradients of all the parameters of the model.<sup>[3](#footnote3)</sup>
+A distinguishing feature of PyTorch is that it automates the gradient calculation process.
+Once we calculate the value of the loss function that we want to minimize in the *forward* pass, we can perform the *backward* pass, which will calculate the gradients of all the parameters of the model.<sup>[3](#footnote3)</sup>
 ```python
 # The gradients of the parameters of the embedding and the linear scoring